 meningococcus : traditionally described cause

-Watershed cerebral infarctions, also known as border zone infarcts, occur at the border between cerebral vascular territories with no or little anastomosis.
+Watershed cerebral infarctions, also known as border zone infarcts, occur at the border between cerebral vascular territories where the tissue is furthest from arterial supply and thus most vulnerable to reductions in perfusion.

 A Waterston shunt is a form of palliative surgery performed in patients with tetralogy of Fallot prior to the ability to repair the defect.
 It consists of a shunt formed between the ascending aorta and the right pulmonary artery.